Services in Ontario

 refugeehouses.caImmigration Detention Representation Program

 The Immigration Detention Representation Program (IDRP) is a free service available from Legal Aid Ontario (LAO).
-It’s for anyone in immigration detention in Ontario who needs representation at a detention review hearing.
+Anyone in immigration detention in Ontario may be able to get a lawyer or paralegal to represent them at their detention review hearing.
+To access the program, you can contact one of the refugee law staff offices.

 Legal clinics